MrRumble/LeamonOsteopathy/README.md

 ## Features
 - **Responsive Design**: The website is optimised for both desktop and mobile devices.
 - **Service Overview**: Detailed descriptions of osteopathic treatments and their benefits.
-- **Appointment Request**: A user-friendly way for visitors to book appointments.
+= **Appointment Request**: A user-friendly form integrated with EmailJS API to allow visitors to easily book appointments.
+The form sends appointment requests directly to the business email without needing a backend, ensuring a seamless user experience.
 - **SEO Friendly**: Utilises meta tags for search engine optimisation and social sharing.

 ## Tech Stack